 On March 11, 2011, the Japan America Society of Southern California created the 2011 Japan Relief Fund, a disaster relief fund to aid victims of the Great East Japan Earthquake and Tsunami.
-One hundred percent of your tax-deductible contributions to the 2011 Japan Relief Fund go to organizations that directly help victims of the disaster.
+One hundred percent of the tax-deductible contributions to the 2011 Japan Relief Fund have gone to organizations that directly help victims of the disaster.
 To date, the fund has raised nearly $1.5 million.

 Our 2011 Japan Relief Fund Committee takes great care and conducts due diligence to research NPO/NGOs in Japan that can provide both immediate humanitarian relief and long-term recovery.
 The committee presents its recommendations for review, discussion and a formal vote of approval by the board of directors.
 The board has strictly followed the principles and guidelines of international charity outlined by the IRS and the U.S. Treasury.